 I enjoyed book one and I had to get book two immediately, Children of Virtue and Vengeance.

-I couldn’t sleep until I was done with the book.
-Inan reminded me of Professor Snape from Harry Potter, right from book one 😂.
+The ending of the book is one of the best cliff hangers I have experienced.
+The tension didn`t let up until I was on the last page.
+One of my favourite characters, Inan reminded me of Professor Snape from Harry Potter, right from book one (Harry Potter fans will understand this).
 The ending of the book had me in a moment of silence.
-I surely hope there is book three.
+I look forward to book three.

-In my view, both books revealed the state of affairs majorly in the US and the world.
+In my view, both books (Children of Blood and Bone and Children of Virtue and Vengeance) revealed the state of affairs majorly in the US and the world.
 People have to fight for their freedom and when they almost have it, it’s taken away again.
 The war for freedom never ends.

 Homegoing is a story about the lives of two sisters who are separated, one remains at the gold coast, the other is shipped off to America as a slave.
-Subsequent chapters track their lives and those of their descendants while revealing the sordid details of slave trade, the involvement of Africans and the White people.
+Subsequent chapters track their lives and those of their descendants while revealing the sordid details of slave trade, the involvement of the African people and the White people.

 This book brought to life my history class on the Trans-Atlantic slave trade and its effects on the people of Ghana.
 Back then, I never felt the weight of the trade on the natives.
 This book brought it to my doorstep.
 I was sad and angry at what the trade did to the people who stayed on the continent, those who were taken away and the children born out of the intermarriages between the White people and the Africans.
-They didn’t fully belong because they were neither their breed nor accepted entirely by either race 😢.
+They didn’t fully belong because they were neither white nor black-meaning they didn`t fully belong to either race.

 Have you read any of the books mentioned?
 What were your thoughts?